mad-web/laravel-seoable/README.md

 You're free to use this package (it's [MIT-licensed](LICENSE.md)), but if it makes it to your production environment we highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.

-Our address is: Buchmy St, 1-B, 3rd floor, Kharkiv, Ukraine.

-We publish all received postcards [on our company website](https://zfort.com/en/opensource/postcards).

 ## Installation
 You can install the package via composer: